 Recommendation 2013-4 – Administrative Record in Informal Rulemaking offers best practices for agencies in the compilation, preservation, and certification of records in informal rulemaking, and it supports the judicial presumption of regularity for agency administrative records except in certain limited circumstances.

 The Congressional Review Act (“CRA”) implements a process for Congressional review of agency rules.
 5 U.S.C.

-This proposed recommendation examines the judicial remedy of remand without vacatur on review of agency action and equitable factors that may justify its application.
-It also offers guidance for courts that remand agency actions and for agencies responding to judicial remands.
+Recommendation 2013-6 – Remand without Vacatur examines judicial remand of an agency decision for further consideration while allowing the decision to remain in place.
+It examines this remedy and equitable factors that may justify its application.
+The recommendation offers guidance for courts that remand agency actions and for agencies responding to judicial remands.